Adityagupta200/Industrial-Reliability-Copilot/README.md

 ## Demo

-Video demo: to be recorded from a live local or staging deployment.
+Video demo: pending.
+The live screenshots, Ragas artifacts, and LangSmith trace below provide current review evidence; a 3 to 5 minute walkthrough remains the only Phase 10 acceptance item intentionally deferred.

 The recording plan, commands, and screenshot checklist are in [docs/demo_video.md](docs/demo_video.md).
-After upload, add the YouTube URL here and commit real screenshots under `docs/assets/screenshots/`.
+After upload, add the YouTube URL here.

 ## Key Features